goblinhack/c-plus-plus-shared-ptr-wrapper/README.md

 Simple C++ 11 wrapper for std::shared_ptr
 =========================================

-Do you want to wrap shared_ptr so you can add debugging or anything else you want on top (perhaps to help debug leaks) - of course you do! e.g.:
+Do you want to wrap shared_ptr so you can add data to help with debugging?
+- of course you do! e.g.:

 <pre>
 //